knownasmobin/SingBox-checker/README.md

 ## 🤝 Contributing

-We welcome any contributions to Xray Checker!
+We welcome any contributions to Singbox Checker!
 If you want to help:

 1. Fork the repository
 2. Create a branch for your changes